Priest: Christianity

 With the spread of Christianity and the formation of parishes, the Greek word ἱερεύς hiereús and Latin word sacerdos, which Christians had since the 3rd century applied to bishops and only in a secondary sense to presbyters, began in the 6th century to be used for presbyters, and is today commonly used for presbyters, distinguishing them from bishops.

+Apart from the ministerial priesthood, the general priesthood or the priesthood of all believers, is a Christian doctrine derived from several passages of the New Testament.
+It is a foundational concept of Protestantism, and the same concept is affirmed by the Catholic Church: in Jesus, "all the faithful are made a holy and royal priesthood".

-Today, the term "priest" is used in the Catholic Church, Eastern Orthodoxy, Oriental Orthodoxy, the Church of the East, and many branches of Lutheranism and Anglicanism, to refer to those who have been ordained to a ministerial position through receiving the sacrament of Holy Orders, although "presbyter" is also used.
+Today, the term "priest" is used in the Catholic Church, Eastern Orthodoxy, Oriental Orthodoxy, the Church of the East, the Church of Jesus Christ of Latter-day Saints (Mormons, LDS) and many branches of Lutheranism and Anglicanism, to refer to those who have been ordained to a ministerial position through receiving the sacrament of Holy Orders, although "presbyter" is also used.
 Since the Protestant Reformation, non-sacramental denominations are more likely to use the term "elder" to refer to their pastors.
-The Christian term "priest" does not have an entry in the Anchor Bible Dictionary, but the dictionary does deal with the above-mentioned terms under the entry for "Sheep, Shepherd."
+The Christian term "priest" does not have an entry in the Anchor Bible Dictionary, but the dictionary does deal with the above-mentioned terms under the entry for "Sheep, Shepherd".

 In Western Christianity, priests are usually styled "The Reverend".